softlayer/githubio_source/content/reference/services/SoftLayer_Scale_LoadBalancer/deleteObject.md

 ---
 # [SoftLayer_Scale_LoadBalancer](/reference/services/SoftLayer_Scale_LoadBalancer)::deleteObject

 Delete this load balancer configuration.

+## Overview
+Delete this load balancer configuration.
 Note, this does not affect existing scaled members.
 Once deleted however, future scaled members will not be load balanced with this configuration.

-## Overview

 ### Parameters
 |Name | Type | Description |